 If such topics strike you as so dull that you’d rather have a root canal, take heart that previous victims have already nicknamed economics the “dismal science”, as opposed to the “sweet science” of boxing.
 Alas, it doesn’t follow that economics doesn’t impact our lives and here, as elsewhere, fun isn’t our primary goal.
 As a voting citizen, you should know that Keynes’ ghost will likely lurk in the shadows of nearly every economic debate you’ll ever hear.
 You can scarcely vote without taking a stand on Keynes, at least during downturns.

-FDR was a moderate Keynesian insofar as, like Herbert Hoover, he wanted to use the government to create jobs, though he wasn’t keen at first on the deficit (debt) part of deficit spending (later he changed his mind).
+FDR was a moderate Keynesian insofar as, like Herbert Hoover, he wanted to use the government to create jobs, though he wasn’t keen at first on the deficit (debt) part of deficit spending and even reduced federal spending 10% his first year, but later he changed his mind.
 FDR wasn’t purely ideological in any particular direction, so much as he was willing to try anything and everything to get the economy moving.
 As mentioned, he was more of a pragmatic tinkerer.
 In Germany, on the other hand, Nazi economists embraced Keynesian economics more fully with around 4-5x as much spent per national Gross Domestic Product (GDP) than the New Deal and succeeded more at first in turning their economy around.
 This strategy is sometimes called demand-side economics because the government, by increasing employment, is thereby increasing the demand for products and services (spending).
 Keynes pioneered macroeconomics by going past supply-and-demand to study the big picture and suggest ways to stimulate aggregate demand.

 Another form of stimulus, employed by Ronald Reagan in the 1980s, is cutting taxes for the wealthy and corporations in the hope that more jobs will trickle down to the have-nots if money is in greater supply among the haves.
 This supply-side economics is also a Keynesian theory technically, even though it’s rarely thought of as such.
 Most advocates of tax cuts think they’re opposing Keynes, not realizing that he discussed tax cuts as another option to stimulate economies.
 Either approach is part of fiscal policy coming from Congress and the president as opposed to the monetary policy from the Federal Reserve with its elastic currency.